Skip to main content

 end

-Chef Infra Client will only update the property values that require updates and will not make changes when the property values are already in the desired state.
+Chef Infra Client will only update the property values that require updates and won’t make changes when the property values are already in the desired state.

 default_action